Do Not Watch [Infinite]

 Her way of opening the cabinet was brutally straightforward.
 She simply clawed at the wooden door, tearing a hole through it, and rummaged inside.

-Mo Bai rubbed her neck, then quietly moved behind Mommy.
+Mo Bai rubbed her neck, then quietly moved behind the monster.

-Her back was turned, head buried in the cabinet.
+Its back was turned with head buried in the cabinet.
 The perfect chance to strike.

-But attacking Mommy definitely wasn't the act of a good child.
+But attacking this mom definitely wasn't the act of a good child.
 If she didn't kill her in one hit, the retaliation would be horrifying.

 Where to strike?
 The legs, the heart, or the head?